MrSunshyne/marketplace-poc/README.md

 ## Bonus Features

-- Extend the search to add Filtering for Price
+- ✅ Extend the search to add Filtering for Price
-- Sign Up / Sign In Pages for User Creation
+- ✅ Sign Up / Sign In Pages
-- Turn the Listing Create into a 2 Step Wizard.
+- ✅ Turn the Listing Create into a 2 Step Wizard.
-- Implement PurgeCSS.
+- ✅ Implement PurgeCSS.
+- ✅ Docker / docker-compose Setup
+- ✅ Automated Tests